roman-milk/roman-milk.github.io/a-super-heros-slut.md

+===

- ****** A Super Hero's Slut Ch.
-05 ****** byJust_Plain_Bob© At two in the morning Peter left a softly snoring Mary Jane and went out for his nightly swing around the city.
+At two in the morning Peter left a softly snoring Mary Jane and went out for his nightly swing around the city.
 It was a pretty slow night considering.
 He interrupted a jewelry story robbery; two guys had broken the front window and were throwing the display merchandise in a bag when he webbed them and left them for the cops.

  He left one man swinging upside down from a lamppost after catching the guy trying to boost a radio from a parked car.